Louise Ann Wilson Company was established in 2008 to deliver the artistic practice and research of Dr Louise Ann Wilson.

 These have included: geologists, botanists and shepherds; neurologists, embryologists and palliative care nurses; women experiencing involuntary childlessness, care-home residents and fishermen.

-She also applies six scenographic principles based on the concept of the feminine (material) sublime and developed through a close study of Dorothy Wordsworth and her female comtemporaries approach to, and way, of engaging with landscape.
+She also applies seven scenographic principles based on the concept of the feminine 'material' sublime developed through a close study of Dorothy Wordsworth and her female comtemporaries approach to, and way, of engaging with landscape.

 In 2017 Louise was awarded a Ph.D. in Theatre Studies from Lancaster Institute of the Contemporary Arts, Lancaster University.